modular-rocks/slimfast-turbo/.changeset/fair-seals-complain.md

 "@modular-rocks/workspace": patch
 ---

-Refactor file reading and loading methods to use async/await
+Internal: Refactor file reading and loading methods to use async/await